sukckn/k8s-scr-mgr/README.md

     * [k8s-scr-mgr-role.yaml](./data/yaml/k8s-scr-mgr-role.yaml)
     * [mas-log-reader.yaml](./data/yaml/mas-log-reader.yaml)<br>

-    **Open file k8s-scr-mgr.yaml and set the host URL**.
-At lines 102 and 105 set the URL where you deploy K8S SCR Manager.
+2. Open file k8s-scr-mgr.yaml and set the host URL.
+At lines 102 and 105 set the URL where you deploy K8S SCR Manager to.

     >❗**Note**: If you don't use the default namespace ```scr``` to load the SCR containers you need to change *namespace: scr* in file *k8s-scr-mgr-role.yaml* to the correct namespace.